 Twitch does support both nonviolent and intense games.
 Kids exposed to many mature video games, such as Fallout or Call of Duty, may depict violent behavior.

 Twitch is an interactive platform and is meant to be fun for kids, but some reviewers do not think that the platform is suitable for young kids.
 Here are some of the reviews from Ludwig C from Common Sense Media had this to say:

-“This website is advertised as a gaming platform, however there is an "IRL", In Real Life section which is typically for people to hang out and interact with the streamer and other viewers.
+“This website is advertised as a gaming platform, however, there is an "IRL", In Real Life section which is typically for people to hang out and interact with the streamer and other viewers.
 BE WARNED, this section is typically where the viewers donate to see the streamer do things for money such as drink alcohol or do squats in revealing clothing.
-My 13 year old cousin, attending a Catholic High School, recently spent upwards of $500 for a young woman to do jumping jacks and squats with very inappropriate camera angles.
+My 13-year-old cousin, attending a Catholic High School, recently spent upwards of $500 for a young woman to do jumping jacks and squats with very inappropriate camera angles.
 This questionable platform should be monitored if you do not want your child to be viewing this type of suggestive content.
 Not only can this damage your finances, but this could damage the morals you wish to instill on your child at such a young age.
-I am not attacking the platform as a whole as there are some upstanding individuals that provide quality content, however the IRL section of this website can be seen as a much more mature and overall inappropriate place for your child to be spending time and money.
+I am not attacking the platform as a whole as some upstanding individuals provide quality content, however, the IRL section of this website can be seen as a much more mature and overall inappropriate place for your child to be spending time and money.
 Cheers, Ludwig Crux”

 Does Twitch have parental control?

 Twitch has some installed parental control in the privacy section under settings.
 It supports blocking of whispers (private message) from foreign individuals, so your child may stay protected from unfiltered language and private messaging.
 Protecting your child from dangers that lure in the shadows of the darknet is imminent and starts with you.
-The following guidelines will help a parent I creating a suitable platform for their kids.
+The following guidelines will help a parent in creating a suitable platform for their kids.

 Tips for staying safe